Leading with Wisdom and Humility: More Transformative Truths from Hal Donaldson

-Building a Gold-Medal Team: Essential Qualities for Success"
+Building a Gold-Medal Team: Essential Qualities for Success

 Though one person may serve as the designated leader, often the leadership role rotates among its members according to the current project.
 The leader willingly relinquishes his or her role, and team members do not greedily grab for it.
 The team entity is too valuable to permit a power struggle, so effective teams recognize that the success of a team supersedes individual success; individuals win or lose as a team.